 However, Godbey wonders why Maryland had installed such a sign and why a sign that marks the 38th Parallel on Interstate 64 exists near Mahan, though it is not navigationally important.

-He says hopes the initiative to recognize the landmark gains ground now that Smith has been by Governor Jim Justice, a move the governor announced Sunday.
+He says hopes the initiative to recognize the landmark gains ground now that Smith has been removed from the office by Governor Jim Justice, a move the governor announced Sunday.

 The divide generally runs south, following the crest of the Appalachians through Pennsylvania, Maryland, West Virginia, Virginia, and North Carolina to Mount Mitchell.
 It descends to the Georgia plateau and through the Florida lowlands to Lake Okeechobee.